corda/corda/docs/source/corda-network/governance-guidelines.md

 the exchange of data or assets via a secure, efficient ‘internet layer’, in a way that isn’t possible with competing permissioned distributed ledger technologies or legacy systems.

-Corda Network operates the protocol of Corda and will always do so.
+Corda Network operates the protocol of Corda currently, and is always expected to.
 The protocol is currently specified in the Corda Open Source Project codebase, but later may be formalised in a protocol specification document, which then will become canonical.

 1.1	Reason for a Corda Network Foundation
 -----------------------------------------